Improve the quality

 There is no energy transition without remote sensing technologies.
 Methane is the second biggest driver of climate change but policy-makers have been held back by a lack of data – until now.
 Kayrros Methane Watch is the world’s first monitoring platform that relies on satellite imagery and advanced algorithms to measure methane emissions associated with the energy sector and other human activity.
 Our technology also makes it possible to track CO2 emissions in near realtime and measure changes in the carbon stock of forests.

 Methane Watch is used by the International Energy Agency and other leading organisations

 Look beyond the self-disclosed emissions estimates and rely instead on actual measurements

-Accurate assessments are critical to the development of domestic policy and to the submission of national inventories to the UNFCCC
+Accurate data are critical to improve the quality of national inventories submitted to the UNFCCC

 Source: Kayrros analysis

 Measure methane emissions by region and sector, and phase out dated methodologies based on emission factors

 Track emissions by sector in near realtime using a big data approach

 Track the changes in biomass and the carbon sequestration of forested areas